U2UTraining/-gitops-lab-actions-ci-cd-bicep/README.md

-# Continuous Integration and Deployment Lab
+# Continuous Integration and Deployment Demo